Interface logic model

-In electronics, the interface logic model (ILM) is a technique to model blocks in hierarchal VLSI implementation flow.
+In electronics, the interface logic model (ILM) is a technique to model blocks in hierarchical VLSI implementation flow.
 It is a gate level model of a physical block where only the connections from the inputs to the first stage of flip-flops, and the connections from the last stage of flip-flops to the outputs are in the model, including the flip-flops and the clock tree driving these flip-flops.
 All other internal flip-flop to flip-flop paths are stripped out of the ILM.

-The advantage of ILM is that the entire path (clock to clock path) is visible at top level for interface nets, unlike traditional block-based hierarchal implementation flow.
+The advantage of ILM is that the entire path (clock to clock path) is visible at top level for interface nets, unlike traditional block-based hierarchical implementation flow.
 This gives better accuracy in analysis for interface nets at negligible additional memory and runtime overhead.